-Old English sculdor "shoulder," from West Germanic *skuldro (source also of Middle Dutch scouder, Dutch schouder, Old Frisian skoldere, Middle Low German scholder, Old High German scultra, German Schulter), of unknown origin, perhaps related to shield (n.).
+"region around the joint where the arm connects to the trunk of the body," Middle English shulder, from Old English sculdor "shoulder of a person," from West Germanic *skuldro (source also of Middle Dutch scouder, Dutch schouder, Old Frisian skoldere, Middle Low German scholder, Old High German scultra, German Schulter), a word of unknown origin which is perhaps related to the source of shield (n.).

 c.
-1300, "to push with the shoulder," from shoulder (n.).
-Meaning "take a burden" first recorded 1580s.
-The military sense is from 1590s.
+1300, shulderen, "to push with the shoulder," from shoulder (n.).
+The meaning "take a burden" (as upon the shoulders) is attested by 1580s.
+The military sense of "carry (a musket) upright and resting against the hollow of the shoulder" is by 1590s.
 Related: Shouldered; shouldering.

 updated on September 02, 2022